opencv/opencv/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.rst

 Recover relative camera rotation and translation from an estimated essential matrix and the corresponding points in two images, using cheirality check.
 Returns the number of inliers which pass the check.

-.. ocv:function:: int recoverPose( const Mat & E, InputArray points1, InputArray points2, Mat & R, Mat & t, double focal = 1.0, Point2d pp = Point2d(0, 0), InputOutputArray mask = noArray())
+.. ocv:function:: int recoverPose( InputArray E, InputArray points1, InputArray points2, OutputArray R, OutputArray t, double focal = 1.0, Point2d pp = Point2d(0, 0), InputOutputArray mask = noArray())

     :param E: The input essential matrix.